hackintoanetwork/SDCTF-2022/README.md

 ---

-This is a solution to the SDCTF 2022 web problem that I wrote with my poor writing skills.</br>
+This is a Solution to the SDCTF 2022 Web Challenges that I wrote with my poor writing skills.</br>
 You can also see web problem solving on my blog, [https://hackintoanetwork.com](https://hackintoanetwork.com/category/CTF/San%20Diego%20CTF%202022) :D </br>